 Osaka is home to Tenjin Festival (天神祭) which takes place from July 24th to 25th every year.
 It is believed that the festival was originally started in 951 to enshrine Sugawara no Michizane, a notable scholar back in the Heian Period (794-1185).
 More than 1.3 million people flock to enjoy the historic festival offering memorable events taking place around Osaka Tenmangu Shrine which is dedicated to him.
 What you shouldn’t miss during the lively festival is the boat procession which starts at 6pm on July 25th.
 About 100 boats carry beautiful portable shrines down the Okawa river, which creates a stunning scenery along with an impressive fireworks display.

-New Festivals in Japan
+Seasonal Festivals in Japan

 Japan Wonder Travel Tours